 - 1. Complete EL information on school registration form.
 School personnel must provide assistance and contact district EL Coach if translation is needed. - a.
 Principal designee will assist parent/guardian in completing the registration form. - b.
 Principal designee will review the registration to examine if the parent/guardian indicates if the student is an EL student. - 2.
-Principal designee will email the district EL coordinator (Melanie Taylor) the completed registration form and Birth Certificate (no later than 48 hours from enrollment date). - 3.
-District EL coordinator will contact assigned district EL Coach with student information to schedule student screening.
-EL Coach will communicate screening results to school coordinator.
+Principal designee will upload into JCampus(Webpams) Doc Archives the completed registration form and Birth Certificate (no later than 48 hours from enrollment date). - 3.
+District EL Supervisor will contact assigned district EL Coach with student information to schedule student screening.
+EL Coach will communicate screening results to school coordinator/counselor.